10 Best Bass Guitars for Beginners Under $200

 The Yamaha is perhaps the best all-around bass, with a wide range of available tones and a high standard of quality.

-What you go with is your choice, but remember to keep the price under control, because you’re going to need to buy an amplifier too.
+What you go with is your choice, but remember to keep the price under control, because you’re going to need a beginner bass amp too.

 The first instrument is always the toughest to buy.
 After a bassist is playing for a while they’ll have an idea of what they like and don’t like, but for now, in most ways, they have no clue.
 All you can do is make the best decision you can based on the information available.

-For now, you can’t go wrong with any of the basses and packages listed above.
+But most new bassists can’t go wrong with any of the basses listed above.
 They’re all great starter instruments for the beginning bass player.